amit02-ux/Thrifty-Tracker/Readme.md

    ```

 4. **Set up environment variables**:
-   Create a `.env` file in the `Healthvider` directory and add the following environment variables:
+   Create a `.env` file in the `Thrifty-Tracker` directory and add the following environment variables:

    ```plaintext
    PORT=your_server_running_port